Capgemini-nantes-df/mini-proxy/Readme.md

-# MiniProxy - proxyfy an api
+# MiniProxy - proxyfy an api or transform a web content to json

 ## Installation